Welcome to today's edition of the Rush 24-7 podcast.

 I'm waiting.

-I told you I had a very exciting moment.
+I had a very excited moment.

 I think given the choices he's made, I feel as though they're sensible.

-They're talking about the uh the national security team.
+They're talking about the national security team.

-Look at this is no surprise to me.
+Look at, this is no surprise to me.

 Folks, who was it?